Use the links below to find answers to our most frequently asked questions. Don’t see the questions you have? Get in touch!

 The UW-Madison Police Department takes pride in assisting our campus partners with taking action to protect buildings, property, and assets – helping to put into place protective and preventative measures to reduce opportunity for criminal activity.
 As a service to our campus community, UWPD provides security consultation and recommendations to determine individual security needs.
 For more information about our physical security services, please email us.

-The UW-Madison Police Department provides fingerprinting through it's Access Control Office, located at 1433 Monroe Street.
-Learn more about our fingerprinting services here.
+The UW-Madison Police Department provides fingerprinting through its Access Control Office, located at our main police headquarters (1429 Monroe Street).
+Click here to learn more about our fingerprinting services.

-The UW-Madison Police Department provides access cards for people who aren't affiliated with the universisty (such as visiting researchers) through it's Access Control Office, located at 1433 Monroe Street.
-The office is open Monday through Thursday, 8:00am to 4:00pm.
-Learn more about access cards here.
-If you are affiliated with the University and need an access card, please see the Wiscard website for information
+The UW-Madison Police Department provides access cards for people who aren't affiliated with the university (such as visiting researchers) through our Access Control Office, located at our main police headquarters (1429 Monroe Street).
+The office is open Monday through Thursday, 8:00 a.m. to 4:00 p.m.
+Click here to learn more about access cards.
+If you are affiliated with the University and need an access card, please see the Wiscard website for information.